rust-lang/book/src/ch10-01-syntax.md

 We have one line that's very close, but different: the `Some` bit.
 The only difference is the type of the data, `i32` and `f64`.
-Just like we can parameterize arguments to a function by choosing a name, we can parameterize the type by choosing a name.
-In this case, `T`.
+Just like we can parameterize arguments to a function by choosing a name, we can parameterize the type by choosing a name, in this case, `T`.
 We could choose any identifier here, but traditionally, type parameters follow the same style as types
 themselves: CamelCase.
 In addition, they tend to be short, often one letter.
 `T` is the traditional choice, short for 'type'.
 So let's do that: